 Criminal or Immigration Violation History

-If immigrants have criminal convictions or other immigration violations, they should consult with an immigration attorney for a recommendation as to whether a waiver will be possible or appropriate in their case.
+If the foreign relative committed certain crimes or other immigration violations, he or she should consult with an immigration attorney for a recommendation as to whether a waiver will be possible or appropriate.

-A U.S. Citizenship & Immigration Services (USCIS) officer must decide that the applicant’s marriage is genuine before granting permanent residence (Green Card) to a spouse.
-As a result, interviews are mandatory for all marriage-based permanent residence cases, and the couple must provide evidence regarding the genuineness of the marriage.
+A U.S. Citizenship & Immigration Services (USCIS) officer must decide that the applicant’s marriage is genuine before granting permanent residence to a spouse.
+As a result, interviews are mandatory for marriage based permanent residence cases, and evidence regarding the genuineness of the marriage must be submitted.

-Should the couple separate or divorce prior to the time the petition is to be filed, the foreign spouse should immediately consult with an attorney to discuss waiver options for the joint filing requirement.
+Should the couple no longer be married at the time the petition is to be filed, the foreign spouse may apply for a waiver of the joint filing requirement, depending on the circumstances.